 (2) punitive damages, and

-A plaintiff’s noneconomic damages include damages for emotional distress suffered because of a physical injury.
-For example, a plaintiff is struck by a piece of metal when the engine blew on a defectively manufactured lawnmower.
+A plaintiff’s noneconomic damages include damages for emotional distress from a physical injury.
+For example, a plaintiff is struck by a piece of metal when the engine blows on a defectively manufactured lawnmower.
 The metal part lodged in her spine at an inoperable location, significantly increasing her risk of future paralysis.
 The plaintiff here can recover damages for her physical injury and the emotional distress she suffered from her knowledge of the risk of paralysis.

-Finally, any interest that is owed on a verdict or a settlement is taxable.
-Thus, the three recoveries as mentioned above for damages are taxable.
-You should always make sure your settlement or verdict is clear about what compensation amounts are for what damages.
+Finally, any interest owed on a verdict or a settlement is taxable.
+Thus, the three recoveries mentioned above for damages are taxable.
+You should always ensure your settlement or verdict is clear about compensation amounts for injuries.

 * At Houston Area Injury Lawyers, PLLC, we pride ourselves on helping our clients recover fully – physically, emotionally, and financially.
 Our clients are our family.
 We stand ready to help your recovery from your injury.
 Contact us today. http://www.houstonareainjurylawyers.com.